Maha-1384/adoptpet/README.md

 ---

-🐾 AdoptPet – Pet Adoption Landing Page
+# 🐾 AdoptPet – Pet Adoption Landing Page

-Welcome to AdoptPet, a simple and elegant landing page designed to promote pet adoption.
+Welcome to **AdoptPet**, a simple and elegant landing page designed to promote pet adoption.
 This project serves as a basic practice in HTML and CSS, aiming to create a visually appealing and user-friendly interface that encourages visitors to consider adopting a pet.

 ---

 ## 📌 Overview